 Effects on the skin

 People with uncontrolled RA may have inflammation that spreads to the blood vessels, causing them to narrow.
 This can lead to blockages and clots in the arteries and smaller blood vessels.
-These blockages can double your chances of having a heart attack or stroke.
-RA can also lead to pericarditis, or inflammation of the membrane that surrounds the heart.

 Lung problems that result from untreated RA include:

 - Scar tissue: This develops over time due to long-term inflammation.
 This tissue can trigger breathing difficulties, chronic cough, and fatigue.

 - Rheumatoid nodules: These appear in the lungs and are similar to those that appear under the skin.
 Occasionally, these nodules rupture, which could cause a lung to collapse.